-- 5.6.11.1. a) If seven (7) or fewer qualifying rounds are flown, the aggregate score achieved by the competitor will be the sum of these scores for all rounds flown.
-If more than seven rounds are flown, then the lowest score will be discarded before determining the aggregate score. - b) At the end of the qualifying rounds, a minimum of nine (9) competitors with the highest aggregate scores will be placed together in a single group to fly the fly-off rounds.
-At the organiser's discretion, if frequencies permit, the number of competitors qualifying for the fly-off may be increased. - 5.6.11.2.
+- 5.6.11.1.
+At the end of the qualifying rounds, a minimum of nine (9) competitors with the highest aggregate scores will be placed together in a single group to fly the fly-off rounds.
+At the discretion of the Contest Director, the number of competitors qualifying for the fly-off may be increased. - 5.6.11.2.
 The working time for each competitor who qualifies for the fly-off rounds will be of fifteen (15) minutes duration.
 As before, audible signal will be given at the start of the group working time, at exactly thirteen (13) minutes and at exactly fifteen (15) minutes. - 5.6.11.3.
 The scoring of the fly-off rounds shall be as in section 5.6.10.